Minority Advisement Program (MAP)

 The Minority Advisement Program (MAP) presents the Mentoring Matters Awards…

 In celebration of National Mentoring Month, the Minority Advisement Program would like to celebrate the importance and contributions of mentors in our campus community.
-The Inaugural Mentoring Matters Awards allows individuals to nominate students, faculty and staff members who have made an impact on others through mentorship.
-To nominate a mentor, please complete the nomination form here.
-Nominations are open now until January 15th.
-Nominees will be recognized at the Mentoring Matters Awards on January 31, 2017.
-For more information, contact MAP at firstname.lastname@example.org or 912-478-5409.
+The Mentoring Matters Awards allows individuals to nominate students, faculty and staff members who have made an impact on others through mentorship.
+Please check back for information regarding Mentoring Matters 2018.